Fast, Sample-Efficient, Affine-Invariant Private Mean and Covariance Estimation for Subgaussian Distributions: Main Result and Analysis

 The algorithm requires $n\ge \inputthreshold$ to proceed.
-This is set so that $n\ge 32 e^2\lambda_0 k$ for $k = \ptrthreshold$, a fact we will require later.
 Assume this lower bound is true, since otherwise the algorithm immediately fails (and thus is private).
+Note that this, along with the bounds on $\eps$ and $\delta$, imply that $n>k\lambda_{2k}$.

 Fix adjacent data sets $\xx$ and $\xx'$.
 Since $\Rsize=\abs{\R} > 18\log 16n/\delta = 18\log 4 n/\delta'$, Claim~\ref{claim:hypergeometric_tail} and a union bound over all data points in $\xx$ and $\xx'$ establish that $\R$ is degree-representative for $\xx$ and $\xx'$ with probability at least $1-\delta'$.
 We will show that, conditioned on $\R$ being degree-representative for $Y$ and $Y'$, the mechanism is $(3\eps', 5\delta')$-differentially private.
 This will prove that the entire algorithm is private with parameters $(3\eps',6\delta')=(\eps,\delta)$.